gordonbrander/generative-ui-playbook/README.md

 The brilliance of Google’s “10 Blue Links” is that it allows for zero-friction feedback.
 If we  Google doesn’t have to get it right, it just has to get it right in 10 tries!
 And if everyone clicks the third link from the top, well, Google can bump it up.

 Imagine if Google only had “I’m Feeling Lucky”?
 That would be pretty frustrating!
 Yet this is how most people think about AI and generative systems.
 “Get it right in one try” will always be unlikely.
-Instead, try to find a low-friction ways to increase feedfback.
+Instead, try to find a low-friction ways to increase feedback.

 On the other hand, if the system is not generating enough variety, it may mean you’re *too* synchronized.
 Loosen up that feedback loop.